vinodivy/MyGCD/README.md

 http://localhost:8080/gcdrest/rest//list

-http://localhost:8080/gcdrest/rest/push (POST request with "key:"anystring" passed as a header)
+http://localhost:8080/gcdrest/rest/push (POST request with "key:"anystring" passed as a header.
+This is unique for each user)

 (Example: http://localhost:8080/gcdrest/rest/push?i1=20&i2=16 (request header key:abcdefg.
 This is optional, in which case each POST will be considered as a new user request)